HP 2100: Programming

 HP supplied a three-pass assembler for the machine, using a column-delimited format.
 The first area, on the left of the line of code, is the label, which has to start in column 1 if present.
-Next comes the instruction mnemonic, then the parameters.
+Next comes the instruction mnemonic, and then the parameters.
 The rest of the line can be used for a comment.
-The assembler allows basic mathematical expressions to be written directly, instead of using mnemonics, and also includes a number of pseudo-instructions like ORG to set the base address of the program.
+The assembler also allows basic mathematical expressions to be written directly, instead of using mnemonics, and also includes a number of pseudo-instructions like ORG to set the base address of the program.

 In addition to the assembler and associated linker, the machines initially shipped with a FORTRAN 66 compiler, the operating system, and I/O drivers.
-Over time, additional languages were added including BASIC, ALGOL, FORTRAN IV and FORTRAN 77.
+Over time, additional languages were added including BASIC, ALGOL, FORTRAN IV, and FORTRAN 77.

 HP ported implementations of AGL to the platform, which added commands to their BASIC to produce graphics on their graphics terminals and plotters.
 A similar expansion in their FORTRAN was called GRAPHICS/1000.

 Operating systems

 The 2100s were normally used with the "Real Time Executive" operating system, or RTE for short.
-Several versions of RTE were released for the different versions of the machine; RTE-II for the 2114-2116, RTE-III for the 2100s, RTE-IV for the 21MX series, and RTE-A for the "A" series.
+Several versions of RTE were released for the different versions of the machine; RTE-II for the 2114–2116, RTE-III for the 2100s, RTE-IV for the 21MX series, and RTE-A for the "A" series.

 The operating system shell, even in the late 1970s, was very primitive, with a single-level file system, File Manager, or FMGR.
 For example, the command to run a FORTRAN compiler would be as follows: